 - To Reheat.
 Arrange the corn on a parchment-lined baking sheet.
 Reheat in a 350 degree F oven for 4 minutes, flip the corn over, then continue cooking for a few minutes longer, until heated through.
 You also cut the corn away from the cob and reheat it in a skillet or the microwave.

 - To Freeze.
-Cut grilled corn away from the cob and transfer to a freezer safe ziptop bag.
+You can freeze grilled corn on the cob.
+Cut the corn away from the cob and transfer it to a freezer-safe ziptop bag.
 Freeze for up to 1 month.

 Meal Prep Tip

 Corn can be soaked in its husks for up to 1 day (my in-laws do this in a cooler in their garage when they are hosting a party).